ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 A **plot edit** might be thought of as 'fate' or 'luck.'

-Spending **hero points** for a **plot edit** allows you to modify the setting or environment in your PC's favor.
+Spending **HPs** for a **plot edit** allows you to modify the setting or environment in your PC's favor.
 The chance encounter in the street with an NPC, favorable weather, car keys in the sun visor, the forthcoming eclipse, the wind that fills the sails.

 Your GM is the arbitrator of whether a **plot edit** is allowed.
 It should not suspend the disbelief of the other players in the game or setting or hamper their enjoyment.
 It should not derail or short-circuit the game's entertainment.
 The **plot edit** should, by contrast, be something that enhances the story for all the players.

-The cost, in **hero points**, of a **plot edit**, is given by the following table.
+The cost, in **HPs**, of a **plot edit**, is given by the following table.
+You may pool **HPs** with other PCs to buy a **plot edit**.
+The other PCs do not need to be present with your character for this.

-#### 7.2.1.1 PLOT EDIT TABLE
+#### 7.3.1.1 PLOT EDIT TABLE

 |Level                    |Cost |Impact                   |Example                  |
 |:-----------------------:|:---:|:-----------------------:|:-----------------------:|
 |Marginal     |1|A substantive change that does not alter the situation but offers an alternate avenue for resolution|The gate guard at the secret government facility tonight is an old war buddy established by the PC in a prior scene and cemented as a relationship|
 |Minor|2|A substantive change that does not flow from previously established facts in the story.
 A *deus ex machina* change|The XO of the Patrol ship is an old drinking buddy of your PC, a fact not previously established in play|
 |Major|3|A stroke of good fortune that is unrelated to prior events and resolves a conflict or reveals a secret|The vampire has failed to notice the approaching sun rise, which disintegrates them just as they are about to drain the incapacitated PC|

 # 8.0 Community Resources and Support

 Some series revolve around the relationship between a band of influential figures and the community they protect.
 In defense of the community, they can **bolster**, expend, and juggle its various **resources**.